learn-co-curriculum/phase-0-intro-to-js-2-object-iteration/README.md

 }
 ```

 but neither is very pretty.
-The `for...of` statement gives us a better to way.
+The `for...of` statement gives us a better way.

 ## `for...of`